 Know your audience

-Understanding your audience is vital for writing good website copy.
-If you write as if you’re talking to PhD’s, but your audience is mostly made up of people who didn’t go to university, then you’re not going to make many sales.
 Knowing your audience means understanding what they like, their age, their family situation, their hobbies, their pain points, and more.
-By understanding these, you can write copy that speaks to them, shows understanding, and is able to offer them what they need.
+By understanding these, you can write copy that is relatable to them, shows understanding, and is able to offer them what they need or want.

-Emphasise benefits and results
+Highlight benefits and results

-When it comes to selling, a lot of website copy talks about features.
+When it comes to selling, a lot of website copy talks about features:

 This phone has rear camera specs of 108MP (wide) + 10MP (periscope, 10x optical) + 10MP (telephoto, 3x optical) + 12MP (ultrawide, 120-degree).